k8s-88/closet_k/README.md

 * All links work correctly.
 * The navbar links link to the correct section of the site.
 * User generated content (blog comments) displayed correctly.
-* Defensive design:
+* Defensive design.
 * Users can only enter comments on blog articles when logged in.
 * Users must be logged in to make a purchase

 ## Issues

 When viewing the site on Internet Explorer, I noticed that the product detail page, although working, the content is aligned slightly further to the left than it should be.
+In addition, the cart for mobile view only on the navigation bar is showing on desktop view in internet explorer.
+This does not happen on Mozilla or Chrome.

 # Deployment